Home China Page Tao of China Journey to the West Comments

 The religion of the common people was Taoism.
 And Taoism is directly linked with prehistoric shamanism. [v]

 Thus, not only is Taoism defined by its opposition to Confucianism, it is also defined as a complement to ancient shamanism.
 So far Taoism has not defined itself.
 The image we are getting is of a religious polarity in China, beginning in prehistoric times.
 The feudal lords participated in a moral philosophy, eventually called Confucianism, designed to preserve the status quo, with them at the top of the hierarchy.
-The common people were excluded from this bureaucratic philosophy but participated in shamanistic religious practices.
+The common people were excluded from this bureaucratic philosophy, but participated in shamanistic religious practices.

-These shamanistic practices are further separated into the civilized Taoist and less civilized shamanistic rites.
+These shamanistic practices are further divided into the civilized Taoist and less civilized shamanistic rites.
 Taoism is seen as a civilized extension of shamanism.
 As a Taoist priest, Schiffer calls Taoism the 'higher religion' of the two.
 But we see in his description that the two are tightly intermixed, perhaps inseparable.
 Indeed, as we shall see, the 'higher religion' is something created by the literati, missing entirely the focus of Taoist shamanism on the common man.

 Eventually the varied indigenous religious practices including shamanism were co-opted by the Taoist religious structure.
 Taoism in its tolerance included the religious ceremonies of the common folk, while simultaneously reaching beyond them.
 The rites and ceremonies were used as symbols to point the Way, as are rites and ceremonies everywhere.
-While the people participated in the form, the Taoist understood the function as well.
-Hence many times the Taoists led the shamanistic rituals of the common folk.
+While the people participated in the form, the Taoist priests understood the function as well.
+Hence many times, Taoists led the shamanistic rituals of the common folk.

 History of Taoism is history of Chinese populace